<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <content:encoded><![CDATA[

-<p>Part of me is agile mom out of conviction.
-Part of it is because I just do not have the time to micro-manage my daughter 😉</p>
+<p class="wp-block-paragraph">Part of me is an agile mum out of genuine conviction.
+Part of it is simply that I don&#8217;t have the time to micromanage my daughter 😉</p>

 <figure class="wp-block-image size-large"><img decoding="async" width="1024" height="768" src="https://agileparenting.net/wp-content/uploads/wardrobe_von-oben-1024x768.jpg" alt="" class="wp-image-709" srcset="https://agileparenting.net/wp-content/uploads/wardrobe_von-oben-1024x768.jpg 1024w, https://agileparenting.net/wp-content/uploads/wardrobe_von-oben-300x225.jpg 300w, https://agileparenting.net/wp-content/uploads/wardrobe_von-oben-768x576.jpg 768w, https://agileparenting.net/wp-content/uploads/wardrobe_von-oben-1536x1152.jpg 1536w, https://agileparenting.net/wp-content/uploads/wardrobe_von-oben-2048x1536.jpg 2048w" sizes="(max-width: 1024px) 100vw, 1024px" /><figcaption class="wp-element-caption">My outfits for a week</figcaption></figure>

-<p>The lean approach for my personal “dress-to-impress” was just a logical next step.</p>
+<p class="wp-block-paragraph">The lean approach for my personal “dress-to-impress” was just a logical next step.</p>

-<p>What are your LEAN tips and strategies?
+<p class="wp-block-paragraph">What are your LEAN tips and strategies?
 What are your hacks to save time at mundane tasks to have more for meaningful activities?</p>

 ]]></content:encoded>